tomboo10/CCL1-new/README.md

 # 🎮 **Game Title**

-> **Short Pitch**: In this fast-paced mining game, you have 10 seconds to memorize the locations of gold, silver, and bombs before they vanish, and then race against time to collect treasures while avoiding deadly bombs..
+> **Short Pitch**: In this fast-paced mining game, you have 10 seconds to memorize the locations of gold, silver, and bombs before they vanish, and then race against time to collect treasures while avoiding deadly bombs.
 >

 ---